 denounced his delirious gallop to that final moment of

 PURE JOY.
 He lectured the ugly loathsome lecher.

 ‘Mr Toad!
 We have SINNED!
 We must pray for

-Hours later - breakfast was difficult.
-Julian, in
+Hours later - at the breakfast table.
+It was

-foul mood, hardly spoke to his host.
-But the
+difficult.
+Julian, in foul mood, hardly spoke to his

-OF THE BARREL?
-You enjoyed that ride on my stallion
+BOTTOM OF THE BARREL?
+You enjoyed that ride on my

 ‘As Anne Boleyn said to Henry the 8th,’ responded Julian,